Ian Potter, PhD X

 John Groenewegen, PhD X

-John Groenewegen operates JRG Consulting Group, a Guelph-based management consulting firm in business for more than two decades, focuses on the agriculture and food sector and provides consulting services in areas such as business strategy, sector competitiveness, economic assessments and policy.
-Mr. Groenewegen has conducted a number of projects in various segments of the horticulture sector.
+John operates JRG Consulting Group, a Guelph-based management consulting firm that has been in business for more than two decades.
+JRG Consulting Group focuses on the agriculture and food sector and provides consulting services in areas such as business strategy, sector competitiveness, economic assessments and policy.
+Dr. Groenewegen has conducted a number of projects in various segments of the horticulture sector.

 Lori Hall X

-Distinguished among the world’s top trademark professionals, Ms. Hall focuses her practice exclusively in the area of trademark prosecution.
-Over the course of her 14-year career, she has helped countless clients – from small start-ups to multi-billion dollar corporations – protect and maximize their brands at home and abroad.
+Distinguished among the world’s top trademark professionals, Lori focuses her practice exclusively in the area of trademark prosecution.
+Over the course of her 14-year career, she has helped countless clients – from small startups to multi-billion dollar corporations – protect and maximize their brands at home and abroad.

 Fred Koornneef X

-Fred Koornneef is the President of Koornneef Produce, a supplier of vegetables and tender fruits in Grimsby, ON for more than five decades.
+Fred Koornneef is the President of Koornneef Produce, a supplier of superior vegetables and tender fruits.
+The company’s roots reach back more than five decades, when Fred’s father Arie Koornneef began selling choice tender fruit to customers out of a pick-up truck.

 Christy McMullen X

 Christy McMullen joined Summerhill Market, a family-owned gourmet grocery store as Store Manager in 2003.
 She is the recipient of the 2015 Star Women in Grocery Award from Canadian Grocer Magazine.
-Ms. McMullen holds a CPA/CA designation and is a graduate of Wilfred Laurier University.
+Christy holds a CPA/CA designation and is a graduate of Wilfrid Laurier University.

 Mark Picone X

-Mr. Picone is a graduate of the University of Guelph (BComm) and Niagara University (MBA).
+Mark is a graduate of the University of Guelph (B Comm) and Niagara University (MBA).

 Ray Price X